sapienza logo

 This is an informal notice for prospective applicants: details may change in the official job advertisement (to be published in Spring 2026).

-MUSICA FRANCA aims to create a lively environment of young scholars focused on medieval lyrics and its music in multiple vernacular traditions, fostering intellectual exchange and valuing excellence.
-A place to work, collaborate, and develop interdisciplinary skills combining philology, literature, musicology, and digital humanities, building the foundation for an innovative academic career.
+MUSICA FRANCA aims to create a lively environment for early-career researchers working on medieval lyric and its music across multiple vernacular traditions, fostering intellectual exchange and a shared commitment to excellence.
+It will provide a space to work, collaborate, and develop interdisciplinary skills combining philology, literary studies, musicology, and digital humanities, laying the foundations for innovative academic careers.

-1. One postdoctoral fellow (3–4 years) with a focus in Galician-Portuguese medieval lyrics and music.
+1. One postdoctoral fellowship ("Contratto di ricerca" 2 + 2 years) with a focus in Galician-Portuguese medieval lyrics and music.

-2. One postdoctoral fellow (3–4 years) with a focus in German medieval lyrics and music.
+2. One postdoctoral fellowship ("Contratto di ricerca" 2 + 2 years) with a focus in Middle High German lyrics and music.

-3. One postdoctoral fellow (2 years) specialised in Digital Humanities, Data analysis, Geo-spatial representation.
+3. One postdoctoral fellowship ("Contratto di ricerca" 2 years) specialised in Digital Humanities, Data analysis, Geo-spatial representation.

-4. One Doctoral student (3 years) focusing on Occitan lyrics and its music.
+4. One doctoral scholarship (3 years) focusing on Occitan lyrics and its music.

-5. Two research assistants (18 months, 50% part-time) to help with the digital edition of the trouvère melodic corpus.
+5. One research assistant ("Borsa di ricerca" 1 year) to help with the digital edition of the trouvère melodic corpus.

 6. Two senior academics (1–2 months), on invitation, to serve as advisors.